msys2/setup-msys2/examples/README.md

 ## PKGBUILD

-[pkgbuild.yml](../.github/workflows/pkgbuild.yml) shows how to build and test a package using the examples PKGBUILD recipe and the TOOL in [pkgbuild](pkgbuild).
+[PKGBUILD.yml](../.github/workflows/PKGBUILD.yml) is a [Reusable Workflow](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) to build and test a package in GitHub Actions using a PKGBUILD recipe.
+[Tool.yml](../.github/workflows/Tool.yml) shows how to use it from any repo.
+As an example, the dummy TOOL in the [pkgbuild](pkgbuild) subdir of this repo is built and tested.